Character (Virtue and Wisdom)

 Thinking about relationship insecurities and other anxiety-provoking experiences also makes people more generally petty and hostile toward foreign or frustrating people.
 People who tend to feel insecure about their close relationships are again especially vulnerable to these reactions.
 These findings indicate how pivotal relationship security is for personal and societal resilience.
 A line of our lab’s research accordingly focuses on how short affirmations of secure relationship values and experiences can quell anxiety and eliminate or even reverse hostile and selfish reactions to anxious circumstances.

 Below are general descriptions of some ideas guiding and resulting from our research.
-Links to publications with more detailed and technical descriptions of these ideas and our related research results are provided under the RESULTS link, further below.
+Links to publications with more detailed and technical descriptions of these ideas and our related research results are provided under the RESULTS link above.

 Desire and Anxiety